laurakoco/tic-tac-toe/README.md

 ## Background

 Tic-Tac-Toe is a two-player, turn-based game.
 The actions and win conditions are straightforward and simple to understand.
-The number of actions in each state is limited, and the state of the game is easily represented.

 Two players (each represented by *X* and *O*) take turns marking the spaces on a 3x3 grid.
 The player who succeeds in placing three of their markers in a horizontal, vertical, or diagonal row wins the game [1].

 The possible outcome for a player is a win, loss or draw.
 A win for one player implies a loss for the other; for this reason, Tic-Tac-Toe is a **zero-sum game**.